sed-pro-inria/tools-training/1-vers/git.md

         sys.stderr.write("Usage: %s NAME\n" % sys.argv[0])
         sys.exit(1)

 6- Merge the `format_name` branch.
-You will have to resolve a conflict, and the commit
+You will have to resolve a conflict, and then commit

+Note: once all the conflicts in a file have been resolved, just add and comit that file.
+There is no need to run the **merge** command again to complete the merge or whatever.

 ## Centralized (à la cvs/svn) version control